 Germs really like to hang around.

-Studies show that germs can live for weeks on stainless steel or polymer surfaces.
-Other studies found that antibiotic-resistant MRSA may exist on surfaces up to 360 days, and spore-forming bacteria, including C. diff., can survive for months.
+Did you know that germs can live for weeks on stainless steel or polymer surfaces?
+Furthermore, antibiotic-resistant MRSA may exist on surfaces up to 360 days, and spore-forming bacteria, including C. diff., can survive for months.

 Where are the germs in hospitals and doctor offices?

-Some of the many places where germs lurk in medical facilities, are on:
+Some of the many places where germs in hospitals and doctors’ offices live and breed, include: